fcbg-platforms/eeg-resp-audio-sleep/README.md

 > [!Tip]
 > On Ubuntu 24.04 LTS, Wayland is the default display server and replaces X11.
 In
 > theory, it should be more performant and have lower latencies than X11.
 In practice,
-> the stimulation softwares (PsychoPy, psychtoolbox, ...) and the rendering softwares
+> the stimulation software (PsychoPy, psychtoolbox, ...) and the rendering software
 > (pyvistaqt, ...) don't support Wayland well yet which can lead to crash or unexpected
 > behaviors / latencies.